 - Connect to Communities: Improve access for all users to station for all uses, including pedestrians, cyclists, transit users, automobile users, and people with disabilities.

 The conceptual plan was completed May 1, 2019 and can be accessed here.
-BART staff are currently developing engineering designs for constructing the first phase of station improvements which will improve safety by adding stairs on the north end of the station connecting the widened east and west platforms to the paid area of the concourse .
+BART staff are nearly done developing engineering designs for constructing the first phase of station improvements which will improve safety and circulation by adding stairs on the north end of the station, connecting the widened east and west platforms to the paid area of the concourse.
 The project will also relocate the existing paseo walkway from the east to the west side (against the BART parking garage) to better connect to the pick-up and drop-off area.
 Construction is expected to begin summer 2021.

 For more information on the station modernization and TOD access improvements, please contact Kamala Parks by email: [email protected].
 For more information on the Walnut Creek Transit Village project, contact [email protected].